A group of men standing in front of a pink background.

 Crypticrock.com – That sounds like a really quick and organic process for the new record.
 It speaks volumes because the record is really solid.
 Candlebox hit the rock scene around the time grunge was king with bands like Alice in Chains, Nirvana, Soundgarden, etc. Unfairly, despite all the success the band has had, a lot of people and critics labeled Candlebox as the 2nd wave of grunge rock.
 How did you feel about that?

 Kevin Martin – It was a little disheartening.
 It’s kind of unfortunate to be a band that plays blues based rock n roll that somebody feels the need to throw that kind of a tag on it because we sounded nothing like any of those bands at all.
-In my perspective that any bands would be considered grunge in my book it would have been Skin Yard, Gruntruck, The Accused, Soundgarden, and those types of bands.
+In my perspective, any band would be considered grunge in my book; it would have been Skin Yard, Gruntruck, The Accused, Soundgarden, and those types of bands.
 Alice in Chains to me is a metal band.
 You know it was a bit of a pain in the ass, everything was stacked against us, we were the late comers to the scene.
 We were a lot younger in age than those guys.
 When I moved to Seattle at 14 I saw Soundgarden play when Chris Cornell was playing drums and he was 20 years old.
 You can imagine the difference for a 14 year old to a 20 year old, those 6 years are quite enormous.
 As a musician growing up you use those influences to kind of inspire.

 To us we were kind of a little bit hurt that people were throwing that label on us.
 We felt like we were just a rock band that had every opportunity in the world and every right in the world to make the music we made being from Seattle.
 Those labels were really just irrelevant to us, it was kind of unfortunate.
 We are still here and people still pay attention.
 We love Seattle very much.
-We just played our big 20th anniversary show, 20 years to the day of the release of the first record at the Moor Theater.
+We just played our big 20th anniversary show, 20 years to the day of the release of the first record at the Moore Theater.
 That is historically one of the greatest venues in the city.
 There is a lot of love from us to that city and we wouldn’t change it for the world.
-I just wish the label never had been created for those type of bands.
+I just wish the label never had been created for those types of bands.

 Crypticrock.com – That is very true.
 It was a completely ridiculous label because Candlebox was more of a blues and jazz influenced rock band.
 In 2009 you joined forces with Chad Taylor and Patrick Dahlheimer of Live along with Sean of Candlebox and formed the side project The Gracious Few.
 What got that project going and can we expect to hear some new material from The Gracious Few?

 Kevin Martin – I hope so.
 That whole project was Chad Taylor’s idea.
-I’ve know Chad Taylor, Patrick Dahlheimer, and Ed Kowalczyk since 1992 when they came through Seattle.
+I’ve known Chad Taylor, Patrick Dahlheimer, and Ed Kowalczyk since 1992 when they came through Seattle.
 I had met Chad on a project I was working with where I was playing drums for this band he was producing.
 We had talked about getting together someday, doing some writing, and doing a record together.
 That was something we really had forgotten about.
 When Ed decided to go off and do his solo project and left Live, Chad called me up.
-He said listen man I want to do something rock n roll, make a record people won’t expect, and you’re the guy I want to do it with.
+He said listen man, I want to do something rock n roll, make a record people won’t expect, and you’re the guy I want to do it with.
 That was the phone call I got.
 I flew out to Lancaster PA the following week, and we started writing.
 We wrote 2 songs our first day together, we wrote 3 songs the next 2 days together.
 We took a little break, flew out to California with those guys and spent another week writing.
 All in all we wrote 15 songs and put that record out in about 6 months from beginning to end which is pretty great.
 Again, one of those records that I am really proud of and happy to be part of.
 I would love to do another record with those guys.
 I know we have a bunch of songs that are sitting around waiting for us to finish up.
 It’s just a matter of whether they can get things going with Live this next year.
 They just toured with the Summerland Festival with Chris Shinn as the singer.
 I know they are focusing on releasing a record in the spring and touring on that.
 I think it would be somewhere around 2015 until you would see or hear anything from us.
 I would welcome that in a heartbeat.

 Questionable Entertainment